 A shift from a traditional to a progressive model of education has led to an increased interest in learners' individual differences.
 The new paradigm is studentcentered, inclusiveness, cooperative learning, which encourages diversity.
-Furthermore, technology is seen as having the potential to enhance the capabilities of the learner and the teacher [2].
-Several earlier studies correlate learning attempt to styles and computer/Internet related activities; however none to our knowledge related multiple intelligences and elearning preferences.
+Furthermore, technology is seen as having the potential to enhance teacher and learner capabilities [2].
+Several earlier studies attempted to correlate learning styles and computer/Internet related activities; however none to our knowledge related multiple intelligences and e-learning preferences.
 For example, Montgomery [13] asserts that multimedia can be used to address learning styles more effectively than traditional teaching methods.
-The study revealed that students with different learning styles had preferences for different types of multi-media.
-Addressing different learning styles through hypermedia courseware has been found to enhance student learning.
-Carver [3] developed a selection of WWW based tools designed to enhance learning and to address a variety of learning styles based on Felder's model.
+The study revealed that students with different learning styles had preferences for different types of multimedia.
+Addressing different learning styles through hypermedia courseware has been found to enhance students' learning.
+Carver et al. [3] developed a selection of WWW based tools designed to enhance learning and to address a variety of learning styles based on Felder's model.

-Education is not the only discipline where interaction between learning styles and computers are studied.
-The field of Human-Computer Interaction (HCI) is also actively researched.
+Education is not the only discipline where interaction between learning styles and computers are studied; the field of Human-Computer Interaction (HCI) is also actively researched.
 Elsayed-Elkhouly [4] examined how information can be presented in ways which conform to users' learning styles in order to improve the quality and usability of human-computer interface mechanisms.

-One of the most important issues surrounding the question of learning styles theory in relation to e-learning is whether learning styles significantly affect learning outcomes.
-Leuthold [11] in her studies has tested the hypothesis that a person's underlying learning style is a useful predictor of their attitude toward computer-based instruction and learning.
+One of the most important issues surrounding learning styles theory in relation to e-learning is whether learning styles significantly affect learning outcomes.
+Leuthold [11] in her studies has tested the hypothesis that a person's underlying learning style is a useful predictor of their attitude toward computerbased instruction and learning.
 Perniu et al. [14] investigated how instructional materials in a chemical course could be tailored for different learning styles.
-This study focused on students' learning preferences for perception, presentation, organization, processing and assimilation of information.
+This study focused on students learning preferences for perception, presentation, organization, processing and assimilation of information.
 In contrast to Perniu et al.'s paper, Pimentel [15] explored the relationship between virtual learning environment and learning styles.
-Zywno & Waalen [17] conducted Quasiexperimental study to examine the influences of learning styles based on Felder-Solomon index on academic performance in two types of learning environments; hypermedia assisted and conventional learning.
-The paper highlights that, largest increases in achievement were found among students with active, sensing and global learning preferences.
+Zywno & Waalen [17] conducted a quasiexperimental study to examine the influences of learning styles based on Felder-Solomon index on academic performance in two types of learning environments: hypermedia assisted and conventional learning.
+The paper highlights that largest increases in achievement were found among students with active, sensing and global learning preferences.
 These students also expressed the highest rate of approval for the hypermedia instruction and supplemental web materials.
 However, there was no significant difference in web usage patterns between students with different learning styles.

-Multiple Intelligences (MI) theory was first proposed by Howard Gardner book, Frames of Mind: The Theory of Multiple Intelligences [5].
-Since that time, educators have become interested in the theory as a means to improve teaching and learning in multiple ways.
+Multiple Intelligences (MI) theory was first proposed by Howard Gardner in his book, Frames of Mind: The Theory of Multiple Intelligences [5].
+Since then educators have become interested in the theory as a means to improve teaching and learning in multiple ways.
 The theory represents a particular orientation towards the nature of intelligence, but it is much more than a theory of intelligence.
 It has become a viable approach for exploring teaching styles, individualizing teaching and learning, developing curriculum, and improving teachers' literacy in assessment.

-Since the development of the MI theory, many researchers have discussed its general application in the classroom [1, 7, 10], but few researchers have discussed these specifics as they apply to electronic learning (e-learning).
+Since the development of MI theory, many researchers have discussed its general application in the classroom [1, 7, 10], but few have discussed these specifics as they apply to electronic learning (elearning).
 Instructors, who upload/teach lessons online, can also apply MI theory.
 As students learn online, instructors can implement several intelligences to teach a concept.
 According to Gardner, everyone possesses nine distinct intelligences: